tupl-tufts/rdl/README.md

 ```

 Passing `typecheck: :now` to `type` checks the method body immediately or as soon as it is defined.
 Passing `typecheck: :call` to `type` statically type checks the method body whenever it is called.
 Passing `typecheck: sym` for some other symbol statically type checks the method body when `rdl_do_typecheck sym` is called.

+Note that RDL tries to follow the philosophy that you get what you pay for.
+Methods with type annotations can be checked dynamically or statically; methods without type annotations are unaffected by RDL.
+See the [performance](#performance) discussion for more detail.

 RDL supports many more complex type annotations; see below for a complete discussion and examples.